grimlucis/rpg-hack/08-tables/03-mutations.md

 258  | Fish Love.
 All fish instinctively want to be your friend.
 People are immune.
 259  | Hunchback.
 Your spine bends upwards.
 260  | Misshapen.
 May no longer run or ride a horse.
 Reduce Movement by 1/2.
 261  | Faulty Memory.
-Must Save vs Intelligence to recall details.
+Must make a TAL check to recall details.
 Will lie to conceal ignorance.
 262  | Swap.
 Pick a mutation you currently have and replace it with one rolled on this table.
 263  | Frog Eyes.
 They grow large and bulging.
 264  | Emaciated.
-Reduce Strength, Strength, and HP by 1d4.
+Reduce Strength and HP by 1d4.
 Need to eat 1 extra Ration per day.
 265  | Hydra.
 If head cut off, Save.
 If passed, 2 new heads emerge.
 266  | Hypnotic Eye.
 Lock eyes with a creature of 2 HD or less.
 It must Save or be stunned.
 267  | Lightning Touch.
 Your skin tingles with electricity.
 No effect, but you are annoying to touch.